 May 9, 2026

 Some days build slow.
-Others flip in a single bite.
+Others flip on a single bite.

 We ran hard out to 1,200 feet of water with our regulars Alan, Lisa, and their girls Mary Pat and Emily.
-The mission was mahi.
-What we found was a whole lot of water, plenty of grass, and zero fish.
+The plan was mahi.
+What we found was a whole lot of water, plenty of grass, and not a single fish.
 We switched gears and dropped deep on a handful of spots.
 Nada.
 Zip.

-A massive bull mahi materialized out of nowhere behind the boat.
+A big bull mahi came up out of nowhere behind the boat.
 Everyone lost it.
-And here’s the kicker — Mary Pat and Emily had been feeding him beef jerky sticks.
+And hereβs the part I still canβt believe: Mary Pat and Emily had been feeding him beef jerky sticks.
 I wish I was making that up.

-Watch the moment this beast ate the bait and the chaos that followed — beef jerky, negotiations, and a clean gaff shot.
+Watch the moment this fish ate the bait and the chaos that followed: beef jerky, the negotiations, and a clean gaff shot.

 He turned.

 Alan grabbed a bait, pitched it in, and buried the hook.
-Chad spun the wheel and worked him clean.
-Alan worked the reel.
+Chad spun the wheel and worked him clean while Alan worked the reel.
 I had the gaff.
-Fish never stood a chance.
+The fish never stood a chance.

 32-33 pounds of gold, green, and bad decisions made right.

-The kind of fish that flips an entire trip in one bite.
+The kind of fish that flips an entire trip on one bite.
 Zero to hero.
-That’s why we go.
+Thatβs why we go.